betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 **On-node acceleration**

-Going into more detail on the previous point, a cardinal pattern in HPC software is to define mutually exclusive binary patterns for the ``acceleration backend" of software.
+Going into more detail on the previous point, a cardinal pattern in HPC software is to define mutually exclusive binary patterns for the "acceleration backend" of software.
 Many single-source performance-portability implementations currently compile to exactly one on-node acceleration backend at a time.

 For example, one might compile a numerical package to run with a CUDA backend or compile it again with an OpenMP backend or with a HIP/ROCm backend.